baskuit/pinyon/src/types/readme.md

 ### `RealType<T>` & `ProbabilityType<T>`

-Since the common operators are defined on the base class, there is currently only one task that these types are relied upon to perform.
+Since the essential mathematical operators are defined on their base class, there is currently only one task that these two are relied upon to perform.
 The default implementation for multiple precision arithmetic is provided by `mpq_class`, which is the C++ front-end for GMP, or the [GNU Multiple Precision Library](https://gmplib.org/).
 Unfortunately, there is one quirk of this class that makes writing polymorphic code (or more specifically code that works the same for float and `mpq_class` without template specialization or `if constexpr` everywhere) difficult.
 In order for the equality and comparison (`>=` etc) operators to work correctly, the `mpq_class` objects must be *canonicalized*, or reduced to a proper fraction.
-Unless the user naively initializes an `mpq_class` to be un-canonicalized (e.g. `typename Types::Rational {2, 4}`), the only way rationals end up improper is after an arithmetic operation.
+Unless the user naively initializes an `mpq_class` to be un-canonical (e.g. `typename Types::Rational {2, 4}`), the only way rationals end up improper is after an arithmetic operation.
 The GMP library is designed for performance and thus does not perform this reduction automatically.
-Our method of handling this is to automatically canonicalize the underlying value when an `ArithmeticType<mpq_class>` is cast to a `RealType<mpq_class>` or `ProbabilityType<mpq_class>`, since that typically means we are done operating on that value.
+Our method of handling this is to automatically canonicalize the underlying value when an `ArithmeticType<mpq_class>` is cast to a `RealType<mpq_class>` or `ProbabilityType<mpq_class>`, since that typically means we are finished operating on that value.
 ```cpp
 RealType &operator=(const ArithmeticType<T> &val) {
     this->_value = val._value;